 Amalgamated Bank Bonus – up to $250

-Amalgamated Bank has a generous money market bank bonus that not only pays you an incentive bonus based on the amount you deposit but it also pays interest, currently 3.50% APY.
-It’s a one-two punch in a money market account that makes it a really appealing offer.
+Amalgamated Bank has a generous money market bank bonus that not only pays you an incentive bonus based on the amount you deposit but it also pays interest, currently 5.25% APY for the first six months.

 But who is Amalgamated Bank and are they someone you should consider banking with?
 We dive in and share the details of this offer.